 We're dedicated to assisting the Forest Service and other resource management agencies in maintaining, protecting, and restoring the natural and cultural resources and the scenic beauty of our forest lands for the enjoyment and use of present and future generations.
 We are a solution-oriented volunteer group that works in partnership with these agencies to assist in tasks they do not have the staff or the funds to accomplish.

-During the year we worked with archaeology, wildlife, silviculture, recreation, range and botany crews and we greatly appreciate their assistance and cooperation.
-The only group we didn’t work with was Fire and I’m fine with that.
-While much of our work was on the Flagstaff Ranger District, we did travel to the Mogollon Rim Ranger Distinct several times as well.
-While there we picked up some new tasks associated with the three infamous University of Montana ecological research exclosures.
+During the year we worked with archeology, wildlife, silviculture, recreation and range crews and we greatly appreciate their assistance and cooperation.
+While much of our work was on the Flagstaff Ranger District, we did travel to the Mogollon Rim RD several times working on tasks associated with the three infamous U. of Montana ecological research exclosures.

-Fortunately our membership is rebounding somewhat and the aspen team is definitely getting larger.
-With increased team membership and mechanization through the addition of the power pounder and power winder, we’re becoming more efficient and effective when undertaking our various tasks.
+In spite of numerous challenges* our membership is rebounding and the aspen team is definitely getting larger.
+With increased team membership and mechanization through the addition of the power pounder and power winder, we’re becoming more efficient and effective.
+Several team members have received additional training and certification for UTV operations and this has helped on many of our tasks, especially old fence removals.

 Tom Mackin, President